 We need to be able to identify groups of customers who will want new products or services that we are considering developing.

-We need to develop those products and services, and make sure our product charges are fair.
+We need to develop our products and services, and make sure our product charges are fair.

 We need to make sure we are treating you fairly and check your product is suitable for you.

-We need to make sure we have enough money to pay our customers when the time comes.
+We need to make sure that we are looking after your money and that we have enough money to pay our customers when the time comes.

 We may conduct research before we launch new products or before we make changes or improvements to existing products to make sure it’s the right thing to do.
 We might also conduct research to ask customers what they think of Royal London, our products and services.

-Where we don’t have your contact details, we may obtain your telephone number from data brokers (e.g. Experian) to contact you for a research project.
-However we always take steps to check that you have not objected to such contact, e.g. by checking the National Directory Database.
+Where we don’t have your contact details, we may obtain your telephone number from data brokers to contact you for a research project.
+However, we always take steps to check that you have not objected to such contact, e.g. by checking the National Directory Database.

 We need to make sure our products are suitable for the intended audience and to identify gaps in the market.